 To characterize how pleasant the weather is in Carrollwood throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Carrollwood for general outdoor tourist activities are from early March to mid May and from mid October to early December, with a peak score in the second week of April.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Carrollwood for general outdoor tourist activities are from late February to mid May and from mid October to early December, with a peak score in the second week of April.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Carrollwood for hot-weather activities are from late April to early June and from late September to late October, with a peak score in the third week of May.